The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 ![](https://lh5.googleusercontent.com/6X-QAI5bL3g_s2a3gWhW5zzNxITwPRHseKhsXxPedA_ksbOgJpTiIbgO_toIpoCkS7QG1nFgosvKyMybFW1qSjizJPLltyswgrXIkNLRob7fOKw75OoLDLevffoc9xJjYzfVKeV9)

-Surecast is an ability that’s shared amongst all casters, and simply makes you immune to having your spells interrupted for six seconds as well as making you immune to mechanics that knock you back or draw you in.
+Surecast is an ability that’s shared among all casters, and makes you immune to having your spells interrupted for six seconds as well as making you immune to mechanics that knock you back or draw you in.

 (Example: Leviathan)